-Shakespeare Salt Beach Rod Rest– Shakespeare are a very well known name in UK sea fishing and their Salt brand has proved extremely popular with its combination of high quality and good value.
+Shakespeare Salt Beach Rest – Blue/Black, 125-204 cm– Shakespeare are a very well known name in UK sea fishing and their Salt brand has proved extremely popular with its combination of high quality and good value.
 Their Salt Rest/Tripod collapses to around 4ft in length for transportation and storage but extends up to 204cm (6½ft), making it ideal for UK sea fishing.
 It also features slide locking stabilising arms which ensure it stays secure and stable even in high winds and harsh conditions.
-It is adjustable, can accommodate two rods and is made out of lightweight but robust aluminum and in a black/blue powder coated finish.
-Click here to view and buy his tripod retails for up to £60 from Amazon.
+It is adjustable and can accommodate two rods and is made out of lightweight but robust aluminium in a black/blue powder coated finish.
+Click here to view and buy his tripod retails for around £80 on Amazon.

 Sand Spike Rod Holder